iWriteGigs

 Question #33

-A Glycogen in the muscles
+A Glycogen in the liver

-B Glycogen in the muscles and fat stores
+B Glycogen in the muscles

-C Glycogen in the liver
+C Glycogen in the muscles and liver

-E Glycogen in the muscles and liver
+E Glycogen in the liver and fat stores

 Question #34

-A The microvilli trap nutrients so the villi cells can absorb them.
+B The microvilli trap nutrients so the villi cells can absorb them.

 C The microvilli facilitate the digestion of a large percentage of deficient nutrients.